amjadzkwn/Stock-Market-Prediction-Using-Machine-Learning-and-Natural-Language-Processing/README.md

 | **Macro Avg** | 0.86 | 0.85 | 0.85 | 970 |
 | **Weighted Avg** | 0.86 | 0.86 | 0.86 | 970 |

+The FinBERT classification results show strong overall performance, achieving an accuracy of 0.8649.
+The model performs especially well on the Neutral and Negative classes, with high recall values of 0.93 and 0.90, indicating that it can correctly identify these sentiments with good reliability.
+Although the Positive class has a slightly lower recall at 0.72, its precision remains solid at 0.86.
+The macro and weighted averages further confirm consistent performance across all classes.
+Overall, FinBERT demonstrates high effectiveness in sentiment classification, particularly in handling neutral and negative texts.

 ## Classification Report for BERT
 Accuracy: 0.8701